Zaxser/verse-timings/README.md

 * It'd be cool to get all the verse timings and audio well organized in a database and wrapped into a gem, sort of like the Kj library itself, but with audio bibles, too.
+* It would also be nice to straight up make a script so that, given a certain book, chapter and verse, I could just spits out the audio for a verse.
+In fact, I'm planning on starting that right now so that I can add sound